cotyapps/Kovalee-iOS-SDK/README.md

 KovaleeSDK is an efficient iOS framework, that's packed with tools specifically for tracking user behavior, handling user purchases, and smoothly integrating ads.

 ## **Installation**
-The SDK can be installed in 2 different ways

 ### 📦 **Swift Package**
 The package can be simply installed as a dependency from XCode.